datacarpentry/image-processing/_episodes/07-thresholding.md

 input.
 Specifically, in this simple, *fixed-level thresholding*, we have to provide a threshold value `t`.

 The process works like this.
-First, we will load the original image and convert it to grayscale.
+First, we will load the original image, convert it to grayscale, and de-noise it as in the [Blurring]({{ page.root }}/06-blurring/) episode.

 ~~~
 import numpy as np